 Hypokalemia is a condition in which the levels of blood potassium are lower than normal, which can lead to hypertension, cardiac arrhythmias, and muscular problems (such as muscle weakness or cramps).
 Treatment of hypokalemia may involve oral potassium replacement and a diet full of potassium-rich foods.

 Hyponatremia is a condition that that occurs when the level of sodium in the blood is abnormally low.
 Sodium, an electrolyte, helps regulate the water in and around the cells of the body due to a number of factors.
 Treatment of hyponatremia is aimed at addressing the reason behind the low levels of blood sodium.
 This may include hormone therapy, IV fluids, and certain medications.

 Treating the Emotional Impact of Medical Illnesses

 Over time, the stresses and negative emotions of chronic illness can rob even the most resilient person of the emotional energy to continue forward with life.
-Absence of progress toward recovery or worsening of physical symptoms can easily trigger negative thought patterns that lead toward increased feelings of sadness, hopelessness, and anxiety.
-Unfortunately the emotional pain caused by the implications and reality of chronic disease can sabotage both recovery time and effectiveness of treatment, and inhibit the ability to have a positive, healing outlook.
+The absence of progress toward recovery or worsening of physical symptoms can easily trigger negative thought patterns that lead toward increased feelings of sadness, hopelessness, and anxiety.
+Unfortunately, the emotional pain caused by the implications and reality of chronic disease can sabotage both recovery time and effectiveness of treatment, and inhibit the ability to have a positive, healing outlook.